TeeAaTeeUu/JSONway/docs/get.md

 ## `[*]` - Normalized table view

-Especially if wanted to view a mix of interconnected and complex nested JSON objects and arrays, table or sheet format is often desired.
+Especially if wanted to view a mix of interconnected and complex nested JSON objects and arrays, table or spreadsheet format is often useful.
 This can be achieved with `[*]` syntax within nested array paths, to indicate all the individual values should be expanded to their own rows. `[*]` is otherwise treated similarly to flattening `[]`.
 Other paths are then grouped by and spread out according to their relation to those expanded values.
 This might sound complicated, but when needed to be used, it will make more sense.

-Syntax is otherwise the same as with the object of paths, but surrounded within `[{` and `}]`.
+The syntax is otherwise the same as with the object of paths, but surrounded within `[{` and `}]`.

 <details>